ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 ### How to Run the Code
 To run the code, you can use either the scripts in the main_code folder or the **Thesis_Linear_OPF_conv**, **DC_BTheta_OPF_conv**, and **Decoupled_OPF_conv** files.
 For an easier and smoother experience, it is recommended to use the **_conv** files.

+**Steps:**

+1. The first step is to include the functions.
+To do this you have to use the filepath of the functions folder.
+#### Example:
+2. Secondly, you have to load the input XLSX file.
+Write the filename and the filepath to the appropriate spaces
+#### Example:
+3. Choose the output folder name and the ouutput XLSX filename.
+The output folder will contain plots and results in XLSX file.
+#### Example:
+4.
 To ensure the code files run correctly, you must load the case files properly.
 There are two ways to do this:

 1. **Use the full file path**